Treating Well Water

 Many areas need further work after drilling to remove fine material remaining from the drilling process so that water can more readily enter the well.

-Most wells use submersible pumps, pumps that are down in the water and pump out to the home.
-The well pump is turned on and off automatically by your pressure switch, which maintains a good range of pressure in your home.
+Most wells use submersible pumps, which are down in the water and pump out to the home.
+Your pressure switch turns the well pump on and off automatically, maintaining a good range of pressure in your home.

 If you see your well pump on top of the ground, then that is what is called a jet pump.
 It is sucking water up out of a relatively shallow well (usually 30 ft or less in depth).
 These types of shallow wells are much more prone to contamination.

 Most states and provinces do not regulate or have jurisdiction over private wells serving a single home or farm.
-This puts the responsibility for protecting private wells squarely on the well owner.
+Thus, the responsibility for protecting private wells is squarely on the well owner.

-Before you can go about treating well water, you might want to have your water tested, and also look for signs of contamination by testing the water.
+Before you can treat well water, you might want to have your water tested and look for signs of contamination by testing the water.

 If you live in a rural area with your own well, the well often has a number of potential sources of groundwater contamination near the wellhead:

-• Hydro-fracking, where a company is injecting steam and chemicals into the ground in order to extract petroleum from oil shale formations.
-Fracking operations can contaminate some local wells, although typically they fracking occurs at far deeper depths than the groundwater layer and have little effect overall, (as far as we know at this time).
+- Hydro-fracking involves injecting steam and chemicals into the ground to extract petroleum from oil shale formations.
+Fracking operations can contaminate some local wells, although typically, they occur at far deeper depths than the groundwater layer and have little overall effect (as far as we know at this time).

 Older wells in shallow aquifers are more likely to be contaminated.
 The soil and geologic material that overlies the aquifer greatly influences the relationship between surface activities and groundwater quality.